-The pivotal role the company’s directors play in the company makes searching them a prerequisite.
+The pivotal role the company’s directors play in the company makes searching for them a prerequisite.
 You want to avoid doing transactions with inadequate and incompetent directors.
 Before trading with a company, check out the profile of its directors.

 2. The Directors Determine the Success of The Company

 When a company fails or runs into bad debt, the blame is always on the director.
-Likewise, when a company succeeds, the director gets the praise for exemplary leadership and management skills.
+Likewise, when a company succeeds, the director gets praise for exemplary leadership and management skills.
 It is a reflection of how much influence the director has on the company.

 In small and medium enterprises, it is easy to do a thorough check on the directors (maximum of three directors), but for large enterprises, it is not simple.
-Due to the organization size, they have numerous directors.
+Due to the organization’s size, they have numerous directors.
 You do not have to check all the directors; only check the main ones like the Chief Executive Officer and Managing Director.